 Assuming you already got Chase Sapphire Preferred, you have several options:

 1) Let’s say you’ve decided that you want to focus on accumulating Ultimate Rewards via everyday spending for the foreseeable future.
 In that case, apply for Chase Freedom Unlimited or Chase Freedom.
+Leana’s personal referral link for Chase Freedom.
 I wrote a comparison between the two cards and you can read it here.
 One caveat: I’m assuming that the sign-up bonus on Chase Sapphire Reserve is 50K points at that time.
 If it’s increased, consider applying for that card instead.

 2) Apply for Chase Sapphire Reserve with the bonus of 50K points.
 I do think it’s a lucrative offer even at that level, I just have a hunch that Chase will increase it at some point.
 When?
 It’s anyone’s guess.
-Here is a non-affiliate link for the current offer.
+This card pays us commission or you can use Nancy’s personal referral link

 The end of year one